matteoscaringi/matteoscaringi/README.md

 <h1 align="center">👋 Hi there!</h1>
-<h4 align="center">My name is Matteo and i am a student developer from Belgium!
+<h4 align="center">My name is Matteo and i am a student in computer science from Belgium!

 <h1 align="center">💻 What i use</h1>